Skip to main content

 Planning and Reporting

 For those planning to make significant gifts in 2024, it’s essential to keep track of the amounts given to each recipient and the remaining balance of your lifetime exemption.
-Proper planning and documentation can help avoid unintended tax consequences and ensure compliance with IRS regulations.

 If you anticipate exceeding the annual exclusion or have questions about the gift tax, it’s advisable to consult with a tax professional or financial advisor for personalized guidance and assistance with tax planning and reporting.